 We are currently in the mobile era!
 People expect to see only imagery and content blocks that reposition themselves on the page along with the screen that they’re viewed on.

-Every angle of the mobile version of your site must be responsive on a smartphone!
+Every angle of the mobile version of your site should be optimized to be be responsive on a smartphone!
 People don’t want to read an article and have their experience broken due to badly placed banned ad.

 As you site adjusts to the mobile device, the layout and the form of the banner ad should adopt the screen adjustment.